Bronchology · Stent

 Tracheobronchial tree diagram

-Use in stenosis
+Application in bronchial stenosis

-Use in tumors
+Application in tumors

 Bronchology · Stents